Tirana in the first year as Albanian Capital

 A foreign journalist from Switzerland who visited Tirana in the autumn of 1921 was so impressed by this city.
-It was the time when Tirana was just been declared the new Capital of Albania.
-His article was published in the “Journal de Genève” newsletter of 14 November 1921.
+It was the time when Tirana had just been declared the new Capital of Albania.
+His article was published in the ‘Journal de Geneve’ on 14 November 1921.

-Here is what he wrote: This political capital sheltered of the whole administration, even though there have not been enough buildings for them.
-With great management, they used the little resources of this city.
-A small house such as The Puppet Theater now, became not only the new Parliament but also the office of some ministers of the new government.
-Other ministries were scattered in other simple houses.
+Here is what he wrote: This political capital sheltered the whole administration despite not having enough buildings for them.
+With fantastic management, they used the little resources of this city.
+A small house such as The Puppet Theater became the new Parliament and the office of some new government ministers.
+Other ministries were scattered in other simple dwellings.
 Offices were so modest and with pure simplicity.
 In the office of a Minister you could see a working table, a chair and a sofa” he wrote.

 “In this political capital, the entire administration had to be improvised because it could not wait to erect large government buildings with a democratic feeling to be praised.
 The authorities hospitably used the very few resources the city had.